SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/set up/connectivity/README.md

    ![Create new Subaccount](./images/CCCreateSubaccount.png)

 4. Do the following:
-   1. *Region:* Select the region of the API Endpoint of your Subaccount.
+   1. *Region:* The <Region> field specifies the SAP BTP region that should be used, for example, Europe (Rot).
+Choose the one you need from the drop-down list.
+You can also configure a region yourself, if it is not part of the standard list.
+See [Managing Subaccounts](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/f16df12fab9f4fe1b8a4122f0fd54b6e.html#procedure) for more details.
    2. *Subaccount:* Enter the ID of your Subaccount.
    3. *Display Name:* The name of this connection which is displayed in your SAP BTP subaccount.
    4. *Subaccount User:* Name of the connection user - for testing you could use your SAP BTP account user, else you first have to create a specific connection user at your SAP BTP account.